V-Sekai/manuals/documentation_guide.md

 Let's take a topic, for example, Godot XR.
 The user will need to know:

-- What is XR (you can link to a page or briefly explain it)
+- What is XR (we can link to a page or briefly explain it)
 - What is Godot (if you have covered it already on the previous page, link to that page, and briefly re-explain, e.g. in one sentence)
-- How XR works in Godot and how your product uses it
+- How XR works in Godot and how our product uses it
 - What people can achieve concretely with that [feature/knowledge on this page]
 - What are limitations of the technology [that also affect your product]